mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 **Return data options**
 You can generate the Excel table with the localised labels for dimensions and dimension members, with or without excluding the codes.
 Localised labels can be picked in the language made available in the sourced data.
-You also have the option to generate the data with the attribute values.
+You also have the option to generate the observations values along with the attribute values.

 ![DLM Excel-Addin return data options](/dotstatsuite-documentation/images/dlm-excel-addin-11.png)